antonioru/beautiful-react-hooks/docs/useMouseState.md

 # useMouseState

-Returns an object of mouse position properties (such as clientX, clientY).
+Returns a summary of the mouse current position properties (such as clientX, clientY).
 It accepts a DOM ref representing the events target (where attach the events to).

 If a target is not provided the events will be globally attached to the `document` object.

 ### Why? 💡

-- allow to easily receive the mouse position
+- allow to easily inspect the mouse position
-- takes care of adding the mouse events listeners globally or to the defined target
+- takes care of adding the mouse events listeners globally or to a defined target
-- takes care of cleaning the listener when the component will unmount
+- takes care of cleaning the listener when the component unmounts

 ### Basic Usage: